alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 {{< figure src="/images/nerdy.png?width=600px&classes=shadow" attr="N-Er-Dy" attrlink="https://www.pinterest.co.uk/pin/594897432010361218/" >}}

-This option thankfully **ticked all the boxes** for me, although with more setup needed than the minikube option.
+This option **ticked all the boxes for me** and I ran with it for a little while without issue, although with more setup needed than the minikube option.
 I'm comfortable with that though.
 I like this because it: a) distances me from Docker Inc. changes to licensing in the future (and a little bit on principle, not gonna lie!), and b) puts me closer to the OCI runtime of our Production Kubernetes clusters (they're GKE, which just run containerd by default now).

 I followed the great guide [in this blog post](https://medium.com/nttlabs/containerd-and-lima-39e0b64d2a59), which basically boils down to: